 |Type of sport||%||Total number of cases in 2011-12|

 |Football, other and unspecified||7.8||2,821|

 |Walking and running||2.4||878|

 |Other and unspecified sports||10.1||3,678|

 Source: Australian sports injury hospitalisations 2011–12 report, Australian Institute of Health and Welfare.

-The most common type of injury in sports
+The most common types of injuries in sports

-In a 12 month period fro 2011 to 2012, knee and lower leg injuries were the most common type of injury for most sports, with fractures generally being the most common.
-In the case of Rugby Union, skull fractures as a result of contact with another player were the most common cause of hospitalisation.
+Knee and lower leg injuries are the most common location of injury for most sports, with fractures generally being the most common type.
+In the case of rugby union, skull fractures as a result of contact with another player were the most common cause of hospitalisation.
 Depending on your occupation, different types of injury will have different impacts on your ability to work.
 It can be worth considering this.
 For example, if your job specifically requires walking or running then knee or leg injuries may be a significant risk.

 |Knee and lower leg||23||4,152|